33mestre/java_base/docs/site/sognisport/com.sognisport.infrastructure.exception/index.md

 # Package-level declarations

 [JVM]\
-This package contains the exception classes for the Sognisport application infrastructure.
+This package contains the exception classes for the application infrastructure.

 ## Types